Aliases for SPARC Gene

 GeneCards Summary for SPARC Gene

 SPARC (Secreted Protein Acidic And Cysteine Rich) is a Protein Coding gene.
 Diseases associated with SPARC include Osteogenesis Imperfecta, Type Xvii and Osteogenesis Imperfecta, Type Iv.
-Among its related pathways are Platelet activation, signaling and aggregation and ECM proteoglycans.
-GO annotations related to this gene include calcium ion binding and extracellular matrix binding.
+Among its related pathways are Degradation of the extracellular matrix and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and extracellular matrix binding.
 An important paralog of this gene is SPARCL1.

 Appears to regulate cell growth through interactions with the extracellular matrix and cytokines.
 Binds calcium and copper, several types of collagen, albumin, thrombospondin, PDGF and cell membranes.
 There are two calcium binding sites; an acidic domain that binds 5 to 8 Ca(2+) with a low affinity and an EF-hand loop that binds a Ca(2+) ion with a high affinity.